Eschatologue/CM_wiki/docs/class/ranger/spellbreaker.md

 ### Level 15: Mantle of the Master

 Your Spellbreaker training has reached its pinnacle.
-You have :dmg-res: Resistance to damage from spells and all other magical effects so long you don't have the Unconscious or Incapacitated condition.
+You have **:dmg-res: Resistance**{ .em } to damage from spells and all other magical effects so long you don't have the Unconscious or Incapacitated condition.

 ### Level 15: Reflect Spell